Drone flights

 In the Netherlands, flying a drone is regarded as a VFR flight.
 VFR flights are subject to certain legal requirements.
 Are you flying your drone in controlled airspace?
 Then you need clearance from the tower controller.
 You must also submit a flight plan and the obligation of two-way radio contact (RTF) applies.

 Planning a mission in GoDrone fulfills the obligation to submit a flight plan.
 In addition, you can specify your intended callsign in the comments in GoDrone.
-Your callsigndat is a combination of:
+Your callsign is a combination of:

 Unmanned, plus